 Formjacking has become a menace in 2019, with leading websites – such as British Airways, Ticketmaster, Home Depot, Target and Feedify – reporting breach incidents.

 How to Prevent?
 Since most formjacking attacks use a malicious script, you must arrest them during checkout using script blockers.
-On Firefox, use NoScript, and on Chrome, you can use an extension called Script Blocker.
+On Firefox, you can use NoScript.

 How many of us think twice before exposing our credit card numbers to random apps and websites?
 If you thought that bank encryption software and one-time passwords are protecting your financial information, you are partially correct.
 Indeed, it is safer to use a credit card online today than it was earlier, such as 2004.
 But, the threats haven’t entirely disappeared.